rr0hit/gae-livescore/README.rst

 It fetches details of current/upcoming matches and stores them in a database and updates the database after a particular time interval.
-Only matches of whitelisted competitions listed in competitions.txt file are tracked.
-This is to keep resource usage in appspot within daily limits.
+Only matches of whitelisted competitions listed in whitelist database are tracked.
+This is to keep resource usage in appspot within the daily free quota limits.

 Legality
 --------